Table Of Content

 Cons:

-Verdict: If you already work inside DAWs, iZotope RX fits naturally into professional post-production pipelines.
+Verdict: If you already work inside DAWs, iZotope RX fits naturally into professional post-production pipelines — and you get a lot more than vocal separation for the money.

 Best for: High-end, commercial workflows